ephrata12/ephrata12/README.md

 🌱 Ex-Data Science and Machine Learning Research Intern at Big Data Summer Institute at University of Michigan Ann Arbor, MI for Summer 2024 on Predictive Modeling of In-Hospital Mortality in ICU-Admitted Heart Failure Patients

-🌱 Ex-Summer Undergraduate Research Fellow at Amherst College Amherst, MA FOR sUMMER 2023 ON Classification and Ideal Lattices of Leavitt Path Algebras
+🌱 Ex-Summer Undergraduate Research Fellow at Amherst College Amherst, MA for Summer 2023 on Classification and Ideal Lattices of Leavitt Path Algebras

 🌱 I am passionate about leveraging statistical tools to address challenges in public health, applying data analytics, machine learning, and data-driven insights to solve real-world problems.